jmmack/metatranscriptomic-tools/kaiju/README.md

 Make a database directory
 `mkdir /Volumes/data/bin/kaiju/kaijudb`

-Choose a databse.
+Choose a database.
 This will change the amount of storage needed and the amount of RAM to run

 ```
 cd kaijudb/